T

 Insider tips

-• Utilize Portland's public transportation, especially the MAX Light Rail, for easy and affordable travel.
+• Utilize Portland's excellent public transit, including the MAX Light Rail and streetcar.

 Packing highlights